bdnorris/DES-340/lectures/lecture10-selectors.md

 The first selector says "these rules apply to every element with the class 'introduction'".
 The second selector says, "these rules apply to every *p* element with the class 'introduction'".
 The second one is more specific, which we'll talk about in a bit.

+**Class selectors make up a large chunk of the selectors you'll write.
+Effective class naming and usage is key to working with CSS and staying sane.** We'll have an entire lecture on this subject later.

 ### ID Selectors

 You can also give elements "IDs" with the `id` attribute.
 In theory, every ID should be unique.